Skip to main content

 SafeKids.com says that kids between the ages of 4 and 7 can begin exploring the internet as long as their mom and dad are close by.
 It’s important to monitor the websites your kids visit and the content they’re viewing.
 Parental controls are a way to give you a helping hand when it comes to restricting the sites children stumble upon accidentally or on purpose.

-“Parental controls can be set through your ISP, your router, web browser, or on the devices themselves that your kids use,” Tomaschek says.
+“Parental controls can be set through your ISP, your router, web browser, or on the devices themselves that your kids use,” Tomaschek said.
 “Your ISP should allow you to set parental controls that block specific websites and chat services, filter out certain images and/or videos, set certain time restrictions for internet usage, and more.
-On your kids’ devices, you should be able to set the parental controls to limit the apps they can use, allow access to only a specific list of websites of your choosing, block access to app stores, and set specific times of the day when the device will function.”
+On your kids’ devices, you should be able to set parental controls to limit the apps they can use, allow access to only a specific list of websites of your choosing, block access to app stores, and set specific times of the day when the device will function.”

 Tomaschek also recommends keeping an eye on search terms kids and teens use.
 If troubling ones pop up, ask your kids about them.